-Note: indicates dates or other information that are subject to change from year to year.
+Note: \ indicates dates or other information that are subject to change from year to year.

-2. Graduate Student Training
+2.0 Graduate Student Training

 As a vital part of the graduate training program in chemistry, all graduate students are required to be engaged in a training assignment each term.
-These assignments vary according to the needs and professional aspiration of the student and increase in responsibility as the student progresses.
-They are designed to supplement the more formal course work by a variety of pre-professional activities such as assisting in research and teaching, under staff supervision.
-The amount of time required of the student varies from 10 to 20 hours a week, depending upon his or her level of progress and type of assignment.
+These assignments vary according to the needs and professional aspirations of the student and increase in responsibility as the student progresses.
+They are designed to supplement formal course work by a variety of pre-professional activities such as assisting in research and teaching, under faculty and staff supervision.
+The amount of time required of the student varies from 10 (1Q) to 20 (2Q) hours a week, and rarely 30 (3Q) hours a week, depending upon his or her level of progress and type of assignment.
 The purpose of these assignments is to expose the student to some of the types of activities in which he or she ultimately will be engaged after receipt of the degree.